 2017 is set to be a big year for smartwatches.
-Android Wear 2.0 is finally set to land, we're expecting to see even more hybrid smartwatches, and you can bet your money we'll be seeing follow-ups to the Apple Watch Series 2 and the Samsung Gear S3.
+Android Wear 2.0 has finally landed, we're expecting to see even more hybrid smartwatches, and you can bet your money we'll be seeing follow-ups to the Apple Watch Series 2 and the Samsung Gear S3.
 Hey, we might even finally see a Fitbit smartwatch.

 Essential reading: The best smartwatches currently on sale

 We've updated our watchlist of the smartwatches that are set to land this year, along with details of when we can expect to be wearing them.

 Here's the state of smartwatch play for 2017.

 Movado/Hugo Boss/Tommy Hilfiger